-Why is Having a "Single Source of the Truth" so Important in Mining?
+Why is having a "Single Source of the Truth" so important in mining?

 Technology has advanced beyond the capability of humans to absorb and utilise data.
 In mining, everything from hard hats to haul trucks create a tsunami of valuable information, but the value of this data is not being realised by most companies.
-The problem is not lack of data, rather the exact opposite, and every new piece of technology introduces more valuable, but largely uncontrolled data to a mine site.
+The problem is not lack of data, rather the opposite, and every new piece of technology introduces more valuable, but largely uncontrolled data to a mine site.

 The Integration Gap